DM-UK/CompositeBezierCurve/README.md

 ### CompositeBezierCurve ###
 A Java implementation of a series of Bézier curves.
-As specified in the algorithmn at:
+As specified in the algorithm at:

 https://math.stackexchange.com/questions/2871559/formula-or-algorithm-to-draw-curved-lines-between-points/4207568#4207568